mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 This project is about the creation and development of nerual networks from scratch

 ### Perceptron.py
-this is a one singel perceptron and work and optimize
+this is a one singel perceptron and has many activation function like sigmoid or tanh or liner or hardlimits for liner_regression or classification

+> [!TIP]
+> How it Works ?
+This perceptron use from a error function (e = (d-y)**2) and try to optimize it.

 ### Perceptron_binary_classifire.py
 This file is a single perceptron that learns and optimizes.